Khaled Dajani, MDBy Khaled Dajani, MD, Cardiology

 Your doctor may also prescribe medications.
 “Statins are the main medications we use to lower LDL,” says Dr. Dajani.

-“There’s also a newer, more powerful class of drugs available called PCSK-9 inhibitors.
-These medications lower LDLs and triglycerides and increase HDL levels.
 But even with these drugs, lifestyle modifications are key.
-We never prescribe medications without recommending lifestyle changes.”
+We never prescribe medications without recommending lifestyle changes."

-Preventive Cardiology at Loyola Medicine
+Preventive cardiology at Loyola Medicine

 Preventing heart disease can help you live longer and healthier.
 Loyola’s preventive cardiology and lipid program at our Burr Ridge location is for patients who need help lowering their cardiovascular disease risk.